awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-recipe.md

 # AWS::DataBrew::Recipe<a name="aws-resource-databrew-recipe"></a>

-Creates a new DataBrew transformation recipe\.
+Specifies a new AWS Glue DataBrew transformation recipe\.

 ## Syntax<a name="aws-resource-databrew-recipe-syntax"></a>